halka-org/state/README.md

 }
 ```

-State updater function is the second element of both the return value of `createStore` as well as `useCounter` (i.e. the hook returned from `createStore`).
+State updater function is the second element of the tuple value returned by `createStore`.

 You can pass the next state value directly to the state updater method like we did in our `reset` handler.

-If your next state depends on the previous state than you can also pass a callback function to the state updater which gets passed the previous state and must return the next state.
+But, if your next state depends on the previous state than you can also pass a callback function to the state updater which gets passed the previous state and must return the next state.
 Like we used in our `increment` and `decrement` handler.

 This API is similar to the state updater method returned by `useState`.